nitrogenlogic/knd/README.md

 KND_SAVEDIR=$HOME/.knd/ ./build-$(uname -m)/src/knd
 ```

+If there is no Kinect camera present, if the current user doesn't have
+permission to access it, or if the camera takes too long to initialize, `knd`
+will not start and an error will be displayed.

 On an original Nitrogen Logic Depth Camera Controller, `knd` is run by
 `knd_monitor.sh`, started by a line in `/etc/inittab`.
 This line is added by
-the post-firmware-update script in the `knc` project.
+the post-firmware-update script in the `knc` project.  `knd_monitor.sh` makes

-If there is no Kinect camera present, if the current user doesn't have
-permission to access it, or if the camera takes too long to initialize, `knd`
-will not start and an error will be displayed.
+sure the V4L driver for the Kinect is not loaded, then runs `knd` in a loop.
+`knd` is designed to exit when anything goes wrong, so this loop recovers from
+errors (such as a Kinect being unplugged and plugged back in) and keeps `knd`
+running.

 # API